Automated Graph Machine Learning: Approaches, Libraries, Benchmarks and Directions

 \section{Conclusion}

 In this paper, we discuss the current state-of-the-art automated graph machine learning approaches, libraries.
 In particular, we in depth elaborate how graph hyperparameter optimization (HPO) and graph neural architecture search (NAS) have been developed to facilitate automated graph machine learning.
-We also introduce AutoGL, our dedicated framework and open source library for automated graph machine learning.
+We also introduce AutoGL, our dedicated framework and open source library for automated graph machine learning, and NAS-Bench-Graph, our tailored benchmark that enables fair, fully reproducible, and efficient empirical comparisons.
 Last but not least, we point out challenges and suggest promising directions deserving further investigations.